mobven/MBNetworking/README.md

 You need to set `StubURLProtocol.result` before each `Networkable.fetch` call to achieve necessary result.

 ### Task Cancellation
-Networking supports canceling ongoing requests.
+Networking supports cancelling ongoing requests.
 It can be helpful when you need to cancel all fired requests without waiting to respond them.
 ```swift
 NetworkableTasks.cancelAll()
 ```